 Motor neuron disease can encompass a spectrum of presentations including spinomuscular atrophy (lower motor neuron presentation characterized by weakness, atrophy and fasciculations of the involved muscles), primary lateral sclerosis (upper motor neuron presentation characterized by spastic weakness with hyperreflexia and positive Babinski reflex), progressive bulbar atrophy with bulbar type dysarthia and swallowing difficulty and potential for respiratory compromise), or the combination of these sub-types, which is most common and is known as amyotrophic lateral sclerosis (ALS).
 This has been known among the lay public as Lou Gehrig’s disease and is typically associated with a progressive deteriorating course of illness with diffuse severe weakness resulting in the victim being wheelchair bound with the increasing need for respirator and nutritional support.
 It is usually a sporadic illness but can be familial.
 In the diagnostic assessment, there is often MR imaging of the cervical spine as well as the brain in light of the serious prognosis implications of such a diagnosis.
 Atrophy and fasciculations of the tongue place it above the cervical spine in terms of involvement as sometimes a combination of compressive cervical radiculopathy and myelopathy can mimic ALS.
 EMG is usually performed to help confirm the diagnoss and there is typically a denervation/reinervation pattern in the involved musculature.
 Such findings in the tongue is particularly troublesome in terms of prognosis as the bulbar involvement is a harbinger of progressive speech, swallowing and respiratory compromise.
 Treatment is mainly supportive to protect against the progressive immobility associated with the disease along with respiratory and nutritional support that can include being placed on a ventilator and having a percutaneous endoscopic gastrostomy (PEG) tube placed for nutritional support.
 The agent Rilutek is released by the FDA for this disorder, but the response tends to be quite limited.

 Tulane Neurology has a number of faculty members with expertise in neuromuscular disease.
-EMG’s are performed by either Dr. Patricia Colon, Dr. Morteza Shamsnia or Dr. Greg Redmann who all have advanced training and expertise in this subspecialty of Neurology.
+EMG’s are performed by either Dr. Patricia Colon, or Dr. Morteza Shamsnia who all have advanced training and expertise in this subspecialty of Neurology.

 Tulane University, New Orleans, LA 70118 504-865-5000 firstname.lastname@example.org